-Unified Communications is quickly becoming a buzzword in the corporate sector.
-But what exactly does this technology entail for businesses?
-Find out how unified communications technology can help catapult your business growth in this complete guide for beginners.
+Unified Communications has become a buzzword in the corporate sector.
+But what exactly does this technology do for businesses?
+Find out how unified real-time communications technology can help catapult your business growth in this complete guide for beginners.

 In running your business, you could find your corporate communication needs changing rapidly.
-For instance, although email and fax have been the default medium for sending or receiving a quotation, a growing number of users now prefer instant messaging for urgent matters.
+For instance, although email has been the default medium for sending or receiving a quotation, a growing number of users now prefer instant messaging for communicating – especially with urgent matters.

 Similarly, cost concerns could force you to swap voice communication platforms for a text-based chat when you need to hold a lengthy dialogue with a new partner or client.
 It’s more convenient to discuss matters in detail on text-based platforms.
 This way, clients can easily reread your conversation to recall details.

 Because of its ease and convenience, unified communications as a service (UCaaS) is predicted to reach US$74.24 billion by 2023.

 The term “unified communications” can be confusing at first.
 Business owners often ask, “What form of technology is it?”
 Unified Communications (UC) is a technology architecture that integrates a number of communication tools including voice, video, messaging, and collaboration applications into a single platform that can be accessed from any device and location, enabling more effective communication and collaboration.